SymbolNotFound/ggpdojo/gdl/writing-games.md

-# Writing Games in Game Description Language (GDL)
+# Writing Games in the Game Description Language (GDL)

 GDL was created by Stanford University Logic Group to aid in competitions for General Game Playing research.
 It comes in two formats -- prefix notation